-Requirements for the Humanities/Childhood Education majors include 30 credits beyond the GEC -- and Humanities course requirements should not be doubled up with GEC courses.
-Requirements: Successful completion of the Humanities Sequence (9 credits).
+Requirements for the Humanities/Childhood Education majors include 30 credits beyond the Dominican Curriculum.
+Humanities course requirements should not be counted toward both fulfillment of the Dominican Curriculum and Humanities program requirements.
+Requirements: Successful completion of the Humanities Sequence (9 credits, HU 252, HU 362, and HU 472).

-12 credits in one area of Specialization in a Humanities discipline; 9 additional credits from a Humanities discipline, to be distributed equally in each of the following areas - Classical period, Medieval Period, and a Values course.
+12 credits in one area of Specialization in a Humanities discipline; 9 additional credits from an additional Humanities specialization.
+One course must be from the Classical period, one from the Medieval/Renaissance period, and one focusing on Ethics/Values.